vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-scala/tutorial.md

 ## Set up IntelliJ

-To install the IntelliJ Scala plugin navigate to **preferences > Plugins > Browse Repositories > search for and install the Scala**.
+To install the IntelliJ Scala plugin navigate to **preferences > Plugins > Browse Repositories > search and install Scala**.
 Your screen should look something like this:

 ![intellij-scala-plugin](assets/intellij-scala-plugin.jpg)